hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

 ## Loading single-cell RNA-seq count data

-Regardless of the technology or pipeline used to process your single-cell RNA-seq sequence data, the output will generallu be the same.
+Regardless of the technology or pipeline used to process your single-cell RNA-seq sequence data, the output will generally be the same.
 That is, for each individual sample you will have the following **three files**:

 1. a file with the **gene IDs**, representing all genes quantified
 2. a file with the **cell IDs**, representing all cells quantified